FuturPanda/FuturPanda/README.md

 I am a WIP full-stack web developper, on my way to help organizations and enterprises resolve hard problems with smart solutions.
 I started to learn web development in Decemeber 2022, as a late shift in career, because I want to help people to live better lives through software.
 Everything here is my contribution to the comunity and my playground to learn., and has been built from scratch.

+### 🔭 I’m currently working on ...

+ - Readwise 2 Mem : a tool to import your hilights and notes from readwise to Mem, the AI powered note-taking app (More here : https://mem.ai/home/recents?subscriptionOverlay=true&subscriptionFlowPage=payment)

 <!--
 **Hosaro/Hosaro** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.